CSS Tutorial: Div with Background Image

 In your CSS backgrounds, depending on the content of the image, you may use a JPEG, PNG or GIF file as your background image.
-You can find countless of free stock images, free public domain images or free vector images on a variety of resources on the Internet.
-If you ever need to edit or convert images you can use these free online photo editors and image conversion tools.
+You can find countless of free stock images, public domain images or vector images on a variety of resources on the Internet.
+If you ever need to edit or convert images you can use an online photo editor or image conversion tool.

 Now, let's continue with the following examples that demonstrate the use of background images with CSS in different cases.